 Given that many Powermax boilers I attend turn out to have multiple faults, the cost of a repair can turn out to be very high when I attend and find multiple components needing replacement.
 Several cost well over £100 each and the labour costs mount up too.
 This leads me to suggest visitors to this site first try the fixed price repair service available from Baxi-Potterton specifically for the Powermax.
 Their service dept is now called "Heat Team".
 I understand that whatever is wrong, Heat Team will fix it for a fixed price of (usually) around £350.
 Sounds like a bargain to me when parts alone can occasionally exceed this when I attend a Powermax!
 The only problem is that Baxi-Potterton only seem to offer this service intermittently, so you may or may not get lucky.
 In addition, my initial advice to Powrmax owners is to replace it rather than repair it, as one expensive repair by me does not guarantee the whole boiler against a different, equally expensive failure occurring soon after.
 Three expensive repairs in, say, a year or two can easily approach the cost of having replaced the boiler in the first place.

-I'll finish today by saying I live in Reading, Berkshire.
-Most of my work is in Berkshire, Hampshire, south Oxfordshire, Surrey and west London but if you are outside this area then I'm perfectly happy to visit.
+I'll finish today by saying I lived in Reading, Berkshire until recently when I moved 25 miles west to a country village near Hungerford.
+Most of my work is still in Berkshire, Hampshire, Oxfordshire, Surrey and west London but if you are outside this area then I'm perfectly happy to visit.
 In fact I'll go anywhere!
 The only trouble with this is, from your point of view, is that I charge for all the time I spend repairing a boiler, and this includes the time spent travelling to and from site.
-This means the further you live from Reading the less economically viable it is to get me to visit.
+This means the further away you live from me, the less economically viable it is to get me to visit.

 Alternatively I'm happy to give email advice to anyone wanting it, but not telephone advice.
 I had to stop that years ago when the weight of calls grew too great.